-Pipeline Road is the premier birding attraction in Panama, but we also offer a number of alternative day trips and destinations from the Panama City area including: Plantation Road Trail, Old Gamboa Road and Altos De Campana National Park.
-Alternatively 3-4 day long tours can also be organised to include El Valle de Anton in the mountains.
+Pipeline Road is the premier birding attraction in Panama, but we also offer a number of alternative day trips and birding destinations from the Panama City area including: Plantation Road Trail, Old Gamboa Road and Altos De Campana National Park.
+Alternatively 3-4 day birding tours can also be organised to include El Valle de Anton in the mountains.

 Plantation Road Trail